 Open a company file in QuickBooks.

 First, start QuickBooks and open a company file, your own, or a sample company file.
 Log into QuickBooks Company File as Admin.

 Running VB Demo

-Leaving your QuickBooks company file open -> click on Start -> All Programs -> locate the QODBC Driver for QuickBooks program group on your desktop.
+Leaving your QuickBooks company file open ->, click on Start -> All Programs -> locate the QODBC Driver for the QuickBooks program group on your desktop.

 Click on the VB Demo icon to launch the Visual Basic Demo program supplied with QODBC.

 [ Note: For enterprise users - do not get a start menu option, but it is installed at C:\Program Files\Intuit\QuickBooks Enterprise Solutions x\Components\QODBC\VBDemo32.exe ]

 From the menu bar select Connections -> Add a new connection -> select the Machine Data Source tab -> select the System DSN named QuickBooks Data -> Click OK.

 Please keep QuickBooks running, log into QuickBooks Company File as Admin.
 This will connect you to the current company file opened by QuickBooks.
 After you click OK, if this is the first time QODBC has used this company file, you will receive a popup from QuickBooks asking you to allow QODBC to run.
 Choose the, Yes, Always option to allow the Sensitive data option.